aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/ai/decompose-user-task/_index.md

 | region          | string | Query    | Optional          | Specifies the spreadsheet region (e.g., “A1:D20”) where the result should be placed when the response is saved as a workbook.
 If omitted, the API uses the default worksheet start cell.                                                 |
 | password        | string | Query    | Optional          | Password for opening an encrypted spreadsheet file before inserting the decomposition result.
 Required only when the target workbook is protected.                                                                                       |

+**Authentication**
+Calls to the Decompose User Task API require an OAuth 2.0 access token.
+Include the token in the `Authorization` header as `Bearer <access_token>`.
+Tokens are obtained from the Aspose Cloud authentication endpoint.

+**Rate‑Limit**
+The API enforces a default limit of 60 requests per minute per account.
+The response includes the header `X-RateLimit-Remaining` indicating the remaining calls in the current window.
+If the limit is exceeded, the service returns **429 Too Many Requests**; retry after the period indicated in the `Retry-After` header.

 ### **Response**

 Successful response (200 OK)